 That design isn't set in stone, however.
 Bloomberg says that fitting the features of the AirPods Pro, including the antennas and microphones, into a more compact build has been a challenge so far, which "could result in a less ambitious design when the final product is finalized".

 If Apple does keep the protruding stems we’d love the brand to include haptic feedback when you touch them – it would add a little bit of tactility to the user experience that we think would be really beneficial.

-Speaking of the design, some earfins wouldn’t go amiss to appeal to the running crowd.
+Some earfins wouldn’t go amiss to make the AirPods Pro Lite appeal to the running crowd.
 While we find that the AirPods Pro are generally quite secure during workout sessions, some extra security could win over diehard fans of the earhook-toting Beats Powerbeats Pro.

 Another way to steal some custom from Beats (and therefore itself)?
 Adding some cool color options to the AirPods Pro Lite.
 If they really are a cheaper version of the AirPods Pro, and therefore not a flagship product, what’s the harm in a little experimentation?
 We’d love to see true wireless earbuds in the same space gray and rose gold colors we’ve seen with some iPhone and MacBook Pro models.

 Longer battery life

 The battery life offered by the AirPods Pro doesn't match some of the best true wireless earbuds of 2020.
 While perfectly acceptable, just under 25-hours of playtime has been far outmatched by the likes of the Lypertek PurePlay Z3 2.0 (though these admittedly don't come with noise cancellation, which can drain battery life).